Vologda Oblast: History

 In the 17th century, Vologda was a prosperous city located on the main trading route from Moscow to Western Europe.
 During the reign of Tsar Peter the Great in the 18th century, Vologda became a shipbuilding center and played an important role in support of Russian military operations against Sweden.
 However, the importance of Vologda as a trade center was diminished after Saint Petersburg was founded in 1703, and the foreign trade was rerouted to the Baltic Sea.
 Peter even imposed restrictions on the White Sea trade.

 Vologda was the northernmost territory where serfdom existed in Russia.
 In the lands west and south of Vologda, estates existed, but to the north and east of Vologda serfdom was never implemented, and the population owned their land.

 In 1708, Peter the Great issued an edict which established seven governorates.
 The description of the borders of the governorates was not given; instead, their area was defined as a set of towns and the lands adjacent to those towns.
 Two of the governorates, Archangelgorod Governorate (east of the oblast) and Ingermanland Governorate (west of the oblast), were located in the present-day area of Vologda oblast.
 Vologda became a part of Archangelgorod Governorate.
 Subsequently, the western part of the Oblast was transferred to Novgorod Governorate.
 In 1780, Vologda became the administrative center of Vologda Viceroyalty which included the territory of the former Archangelgorod Governorate.
 Eventually, the viceroyalty was transformed into Vologda Governorate.
 After a sequence of further administrative reforms, Vologda Oblast was established in 1937.

-During the Second World War, parts of Oshtinsky District in the west of the oblast became the only areas of Vologda Oblast to be occupied by foreign (Finnish) troops.
+During the Second World War, the Soviet Union operated a prisoner-of-war camp in Kornilyevo, first for Poles and Finns captured during the Soviet invasions of Poland and Finland, and later for German POWs.
+Parts of Oshtinsky District in the west of the oblast became the only areas of Vologda Oblast to be occupied by foreign (Finnish) troops.
 The Finnish advance was stopped in October 1941, but the occupation continued till June 1944, when the Soviet Army started to advance.

 In 1955, the construction of Severstal in the city of Cherepovets, the biggest industrial enterprise in the oblast, was completed.

 On 4 July 1997, Vologda, alongside Bryansk, Chelyabinsk, Magadan, and Saratov signed a power-sharing agreement with the government of Russia, granting it autonomy.
 The agreement would be abolished on 15 March 2002.